Special Lagrangian webbing: Introduction

 \subsubsection{From local to global}

 Theorem~\ref{theorem:spider web} can be viewed as a special Lagrangian analog of Bishop's result~\cite{Bis65} on the existence of a family of holomorphic disks near a point of an $n$-dimensional real submanifold of $\C^n$ with tangent space containing a complex line.
 The extension of Bishop's local families of holomorphic disks to global families is the basis for foundational results in symplectic and contact geometry~\cite{Eli90,Hof93}.
-A fundamental question for future research is the following. \begin{qu} Under what conditions can one extend the family of imaginary special Lagrangian cylinders $(Z_s)_s$ of Theorem~\ref{theorem:spider web} to obtain the cylindrical transform of a geodesic of positive Lagrangians between $\Lambda_0$ and $\Lambda_1$? \end{qu}
+A fundamental question for future research is the following. \begin{qu} Under what conditions can one extend the family of imaginary special Lagrangian cylinders $(Z_s)_s$ of Theorem~\ref{theorem:spider web} to obtain the cylindrical transform of a geodesic of positive Lagrangians between $\Lambda_0$ and $\Lambda_1$? \end{qu} We outline briefly what is needed to address Question~\ref{qu:nl}.
+Theorem~1.2 of~\cite{cylinders} asserts that the space of imaginary special Lagrangian cylinders $\mathcal{SLC}(N;\Lambda_0,\Lambda_1)$ is a $1$-dimensional smooth manifold for $N$ an arbitrary closed connected $(n-1)$-manifold.
+So, the family of imaginary special Lagrangian cylinders $(Z_s)_s$ of Theorem~\ref{theorem:spider web} extends until a singularity develops.
+For example, a singularity can develop as the cylinders $Z_s$ approach an intersection point $q \in \Lambda_0 \cap \Lambda_1.$ More precisely, a submanifold $Y_s \subset Z_s$ diffeomorphic to $S^{m-1} \times [0,1],$ where $m$ is the Maslov index $m(q;\Lambda_0,\Lambda_1),$ can contract to a point.
+When $m < n,$ a gluing argument should show that the family $(Z_s)_s$ can be continued through the singularity after performing a surgery that replaces a tubular neighborhood of $Y_s$ in $Z_s$ diffeomorphic to $S^{m-1} \times [0,1] \times D^{n-m}$ with a copy of $S^{n-m-1} \times [0,1] \times D^{m}.$ When $m = n,$ the family of cylinders $(Z_s)_s$ contracts to the point $q.$ If one could show that no other singularities develop, so that after a series of surgeries the family $(Z_s)_s$ must eventually contract to a point of Maslov index $n,$ it should follow that the family $(Z_s)_s$ arises as the cylindrical transform of a geodesic from $\Lambda_0$ to $\Lambda_1.$

+We plan to treat this program in detail in future work.
+In dimension $n = 2,$ special Lagrangian cylinders are equivalent to holomorphic annuli by hyperk\"ahler rotation, and Gromov's work~\cite{Gro85} gives a great deal of control over which singularites can appear.
+In higher dimensions, much less is known.
+However, there is an extensive literature on special Lagrangian singularities~\cite{BeR12,Has04a,Has04b,HaK07,HaK13,Joy02,Joy03,Joy04b,Joy04c,Joy05,Joy08}.

 Beyond the existence problem for geodesics of special Lagrangians, progress on Question~\ref{qu:nl} could potentially lead to progress on the nearby Lagrangian conjecture of Arnol'd as we now explain.
 Let $M$ be a smooth closed manifold and let $\alpha$ denote the Liouville $1$-form on the cotangent bundle $T^*M.$ A Lagrangian submanifold $\Lambda \subset T^*M$ is \emph{exact} if $\alpha|_\Lambda$ is exact.
 The nearby Lagrangian conjecture is the following. \begin{conj}[Arnol'd] An exact closed Lagrangian submanifold $\Lambda \subset T^*M$ is Hamiltonian isotopic to the zero section. \end{conj}